-The blue drop down bars below, contain all the basic information about what you'll need and basically what you'll be required to do in order to matriculate through the course successfully.
+The blue drop down bars below, contain all the basic information about what you'll need and basically what you'll be required to do in order to progress through the course successfully.
 Please take a few minutes to read through all of them, as you will need to have and know this information to graduate.

 Not only will you study (during a specific completion timeline), write about and review each product, but you will be asked to do (not just watch) some of the more active topics (ballet, modern, stretch etc.).
 There will be certain time frames where you will work on several subjects simultaneously.
 Of course, you will listen to your body and do what is comfortable for you.
 Modify where it is necessary.
 No dance experience is required to take this course.

 When we study Choreography and Dance Composition, Creative Worship, and others, you’ll be given video assignments respectively.
 Do not worry... you do not have to already be an expert in these areas to learn.
 This is designed for ALL skill levels.
 You’ll have a place on a private Facebook page where you may upload your video assignments for peer review.
 Your video assignments will be uploaded to Youtube, then shared to the private Facebook page and to Moodle (the grading system's website).

 Your 3 sentence evaluations of each product will be uploaded to the DFH book store in two places.

 So you must be able to understand these on-line vehicles.

 It goes without saying that you'll need a computer, a phone camera or some sort of camera that you can upload short video clips and of course internet access.

 PLEASE NOTE: This is an online school.
 So, you must have a basic understanding of computers.
 You need to know how to copy and paste; knowing what a browser is and how to change one; you must already have a personal Facebook page (only we in the school will see, when you select that option), as well as a Youtube account.
 These are some of the basics that you absolutely must have before you begin the program.